FAQs > Residence Hallexpand/collapse all answers

 How many students are assigned to a room?

-Generally, there are two students assigned to a room.
+Generally, there are two to three students assigned to a room.
 Singles are awarded on a limited basis and to those students who demonstrate a medical need for one.
 All rooms in our residence hall are connected to another bedroom and have a shared bathroom.
 Each suite is responsible for maintaining the cleanliness of the suite areas and their bathroom.